aliceatlas/coffeescript-async/README.md

 # CoffeeScript<sub>Async</sub>

 This is a small modification to [CoffeeScript][coffeescript] which adds support for the proposed ECMAScript 7 [async function syntax][async-await].
-Here we make no attempt to actually make this syntax usable in JavaScript engines that don't already support it natively (currently none of them) — in practice the idea is to chain this to [Babel][babel] or something of that sort and compile it down to its underlying ECMAScript 6 generator representation, or, via [Regenerator][babel-regenerator], further down to compatibility with ECMAScript 5 and probably most major web browsers going back at least a few years.
+Here we make no attempt to actually make this syntax available in JavaScript engines that don't support it natively yet (currently all of them) — in practice the idea is to chain this to [Babel][babel] or something of that sort and compile it down to its underlying representation as ECMAScript 6 promises and generators, or, via [Regenerator][babel-regenerator], further down to compatibility with ECMAScript 5 and probably most major web browsers going back at least a few years.

 ## Examples